Tropical Depression Eta is moving toward Cuba after leaving more than 50 dead in Central America

 More than 33,000 people have been impacted by the landslides and floods so far.
 At least 1,800 people have been evacuated and 400 are in shelters, according to official data.

-Ripping through the Honduras
+Ripping through Honduras

-It's a very similar scene in the Honduras.
+It's a very similar scene in Honduras.

 The deadly storm slammed into homes blowing away metal roofs and knocking down trees and power lines.